 The tour consisted of the following sights in Bali.
 The first stop was after about 60 minutes drive the Ulun Danu Bratan Temple.
-This is a water temple built in 1634, in honor of the water goddess Dewi Danu, located in the mountains at an altitude of 1200 meters at Lake Bratan.
+This temple is one of the best things to do in Ubud.
+The water temple was built in 1634, in honor of the water goddess Dewi Danu, located in the mountains at an altitude of 1200 meters at Lake Bratan.
 Even though it was very cloudy during our visit, the impressive water temple in the surrounding mountain landscape does not miss its effect.
 The entrance fee to the temple is about 3 Euro per person.

 Git Git Waterfall

 The next location on our tour was a visit to Gitgit Waterfall.
 The more than 40 m high waterfall belongs to the standard program of the tourist tours.
 Unfortunately, this ensures that the atmosphere of the waterfall is lost.
 In addition to other tourists, souvenirs are also sold on the way.
 The magic of this natural spectacle is unfortunately no longer present.
 If possible, you should look for alternatives when visiting a waterfall.

 After visiting the Gitgit waterfall we went on to Lovina Beach with its black volcanic sand on the north coast of Bali.
 Since we were here only at noon we had no chance to see the dolphins that show up in the morning off the coast of Lovina Beach.